April 2021 nor'easter: Preparations and impact

 Early on April 14, Winter Storm Watches were issued in the higher elevations of interior New England, and expanded to include more areas later that day.
 The next day, many Winter Storm Watches were upgraded to Winter Storm Warnings, mainly in the higher elevations, while Winter Weather Advisories were issued in lower elevation areas closer to the coast.

 Northeastern United States

 Mid-Atlantic states

 Much of the Mid-Atlantic saw heavy, soaking rain from the nor'easter, in areas where temperatures weren't cold enough to support snow.
 New York City picked up 0.83 in of rain, and areas further to the north saw even more.
+The rain resulted in a New York Mets game against the Philadelphia Phillies being postponed.
 Up to 2.5 in of rain was reported in the Mid-Atlantic, with the highest totals just outside of the New York metropolitan area.
 The region also saw strong gusty winds from the storm, resulting in windswept rain in many areas.
 Some areas along the southern Long Island shore also reported minor coastal flooding due to the system.
 The Adirondack Mountains of Upstate New York changed over to snow briefly on the back edge of the storm, and up to 6 in accumulated on the highest peaks.